solution-system/khickit/README.md

 # khickit
-Project built on Codeigniter, JQuery, MySQL
+Project's some files - built on Codeigniter, JQuery, MySQL